Compound Interest Definition, Formula, and Calculation

 Compound interest is a common phenomenon in business if you are an investor, creditor, or debtor.
 While managing your business, you may want to increase your portfolio over time, for this the ‘eighth wonder of the world’, could help you double your investment within a specified period.

-In this blog, we are going to discuss the much-debated and confusing topic of compound interest which plays a crucial role in calculating the exponential growth of your financial assets. so, let’s delve deep into this interesting and financially year viable topic!
+In this blog, we are going to discuss the much-debated and confusing topic of compound interest which plays a crucial role in calculating the exponential growth of your financial assets. so, let’s delve deep into this interesting and financially year-viable topic!

 What is a Compound Interest Rate?

-Compounding interest rate is an exponential growth of your financial assets, paying a certain percentage of interest rate over the principal amount and the interest rate earned on that principal amount for a specific period.
+A compounding interest rate is an exponential growth of your financial assets, paying a certain percentage of interest rate over the principal amount and the interest rate earned on that principal amount for a specific period.

 For example, you deposit an amount of £10, 000 into a bank at an interest rate of 5% per annum for five years.

-It means the bank will pay you interest rate initially on the principal amount.
+It means the bank will pay you an interest rate initially on the principal amount.
 After that, the bank will pay you an interest rate not only on that original amount but also on the interest rate earned last year.

 Now, the term ‘compounding’ makes sense as the amount accumulates over time exponentially, rather than linearly.
 At this point, it is very important to make a distinction between simple and compounding interest rates.
 So, let’s move towards this step!